Port State Control Inspections: How to Prepare

 • Update the PSC deficiency record for reference in future port calls

-Detention occurs when deficiencies are so serious that the vessel poses a danger to safety, health, or the environment.
-The vessel cannot depart until the deficiency is rectified to the PSC officer’s satisfaction.
+As a result, detention occurs when deficiencies are so serious that the vessel poses a danger to safety, health, or the environment.
+The vessel cannot depart until the crew rectifies the deficiency to the PSC officer’s satisfaction.
 Consequences include:

 • Operational delays and significant commercial losses